 1. See our prospectus.

 2. Savings invested in T-Bills and Governments Bonds.
 The refund of contributions at plan maturity includes the sales charges of $200 per unit under the REFLEX Plan.
-Under the INDIVIDUAL Plan, the $200 sales charge is not refunded.
+Under the INDIVIDUAL Plan, the sales charge of up to $200 is not refunded.
 Certain conditions apply; see our prospectus.

 3. For more details regarding these options, see our prospectus.